survivejs/webpack-book/manuscript/loading/02_images.md

 );
 ```

-It is also possible to set up dynamic imports as discussed in the *Code Splitting* chapter.
+It's also possible to set up dynamic imports as discussed in the *Code Splitting* chapter.
 Here's a small example:

 ```javascript
 // The name of the avatar is received from somewhere